turbonomic/kubeturbo/deploy/general-deploy/README.md

 ## Deploying Kubeturbo

 Once deployed, the Kubeturbo service enables you to give Turbonomic visibility into a Kubernetes cluster.
 This cluster can be located in either a private datacenter, or locally.
-Kubeturbo will be deployed as a mirror on Master nodes.
+Kubeturbo will be deployed as a mirror pod on Master nodes.

 ### Prerequisites
 * Turbonomic 5.9+